-Periodontist Julio Carrion, DMD, PhD, Stony Brook University School of Dental Medicine (shown on the far right with Reuven Pasternak, MD, CEO, Stony Brook University Hospital, and Dawn Maffetone), received the Community Service Award from among 7,500 colleagues, and was nominated by Sheila Foerth, DDS.
+Periodontist Julio Carrion, DMD, PhD, Stony Brook University School of Dental Medicine, received the Community Service Award from among 7,500 colleagues, and was nominated by Sheila Foerth, DDS.

 Actively engaged in community outreach since 2005 when he was a resident at Stony Brook, Dr. Carrion noticed that some members of the community had limited access to oral healthcare because of a lack of finances, language barriers and education about the importance of dental care.
 He started a non-profit organization, Smiles for Hope, to provide oral healthcare education and free dental care.

 Dr. Carrion was able to enlist the help of two dentists in private practice, and together they provided free dental care on Friday evenings to day laborers and others in need of services.
 As word about the clinic spread throughout the community, they outgrew the dental office and needed a new space.

 Thanks to the generosity of the pastor at One More for Jesus Church in Farmingville and with appropriate permits from the Department of Health, Dr. Carrion and other volunteer dentists converted a part of the church into a dental clinic to provide oral healthcare every other month from noon to 10 pm.
 His plans for the future are to purchase a van to provide dental care in other communities.